davidpetti/davidpetti/README.md

 ## 📚 I'm currently learning...

-- Embedded Software Design with C++ and Arduino
+- Embedded Software Design with C, STM32 and Arduino
 - Web Development with Go and HTMX

 ## 💻 Skills